holochain/holochain-wasmer/README.md

 'raw parts' (e.g. length, capacity and pointer for `String`) if the allocator is different at source and destination.

-It's not even clear whether a mismatch in 'nightly' compiler versions constitutes a different allocator for the purposes of avoiding memory corruption.
+It's not even clear whether a mismatch in Rust compiler versions constitutes a different allocator for the purposes of avoiding memory corruption.

 From [the Rust docs](https://doc.rust-lang.org/std/string/struct.String.html#method.from_raw_parts):